afloresep/HMDB-clustering/tmap/README.md

 ### Running the Script

-To run the script, open your terminal and execute the following command:
+To run the script, open your terminal, go to tmap folder and execute the following command:

 ```
-python create_tmap.py input_file [options]
+python create_tmap.py HMDB-smiles
 ```

-- `input_file`: This is the input data file in .pkl format that you want to use for creating the TMAP visualization.

 ### Command-Line Options